ncsurobotics/srv/README.md

 In order to meet these goals, SRV has made a few design changes to SVR.
-Major design changes include using Java over C for portability, using a JVM based build tool over Make and CMake for the build tool, and
+Major design changes include using Java over C for portability, using a JVM based build tool over Make and CMake for the build tool, and adding a wrapper to handle the lifecycle of the server.

 ### Language Choice